mghobakhlou/FPSDN/README.md

 ##  HOW TO Install and Use FPSDN.
-  In this section we provide guideline how to install FPSDN on Ubuntu OS or any Docker environment.
+  In this section, we provide guidelines on how to install FPSDN on Ubuntu OS or any Docker environment.

-  Best way to use FPSDN is using a Ubuntu OS earlier than version 22.04 with [Python (>= 3.10.12)](https://www.python.org/downloads/).
+  The best way to use FPSDN is on a Ubuntu OS version earlier than 22.04 with [Python (>= 3.10.12)](https://www.python.org/downloads/).

   ### Install On Ubuntu 22.04
   1. Clone this repository if it's not yet on your machine.
   2. Navigate to the root of the FPSDN project (FPSDN folder that contain install.sh)
   3. Run the following commands: `chmod +x install.sh` and `./install.sh`
       > Note: this can take a while.
-  4. To check instalation run `./run_test.sh`, you should get the following output:
+  4. To check instalation run `./run_test.sh`.
+You should get the following output:

       ```sh
         ~/FPSDN$  ./run_test.sh
         Packet: int_to_ext - property: #0: property satisfied.